swatikumari-336/MERN_ECommerce/README.md

 # MERN_ECommerce

-this is MERN project
+this is a ECommerce project using MERN (MongoDB, Express, React, Node)
-this is to check git